davidjguru/davidjguru.github.io/_posts/2020-01-29-Drupal-fast-tips-the-magic-of-attached.md

 ```

-+ Read more about the topic in reffered guide for integration of JavaScript in Drupal: [www.therussianlullaby.com/how-to-integrate-javascript-in-drupal-8-9/](https://www.therussianlullaby.com/blog/guide-how-to-integrate-javascript-in-drupal-8-9/).
++ Read more about the topic in the reffered guide for integration of JavaScript in Drupal: [www.therussianlullaby.com/how-to-integrate-javascript-in-drupal-8-9/](https://www.therussianlullaby.com/blog/guide-how-to-integrate-javascript-in-drupal-8-9/).
++ Read more about the Render system in Drupal in the official documentation from Drupal.org: [api.drupal.org/theme.api/group/theme_render](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Render%21theme.api.php/group/theme_render/9.2.x).

 As we can see, we can use the property at the same time of building the renders arrays or later, through some hook to